instana/robot-shop/README.md

     $ kubectl create -f instana/instana-agent.yaml

 The agent configuration only runs the agent on nodes with the appropriate label.
+For minikube.

     $ kubectl label node minikube agent=instana

+There is also a handy script *instana/label.sh* which labels all the nodes.

 ## Acessing the Store
 If you are running the store locally via *docker-compose up* then, the store front is available on localhost port 8080 [http://localhost:8080](http://localhost:8080/)